 Diversity and inclusion strategies, valuing identity and diversity for engagement with priority learners, gifted and talented learners, and learners with special needs.

-All initial teacher education students will be required to demonstrate competency in the areas of Information and Communication Technologies, Literacy and Mathematics.
-All applicants to our ITE qualifications are assessed prior to entry.
-This will occur at the point of short-listing.
-You may have sufficient literacy and numeracy competence if you have the appropriate NCEA literacy and numeracy credits, otherwise you will be required to sit literacy and numeracy screening tests at the time of interview.
+All initial teacher education students will be required to demonstrate competency in the areas of Literacy and Mathematics.
+All applicants to our ITE qualifications are assessed prior to admission.
+You may have sufficient literacy and numeracy competence if you have the appropriate NCEA literacy and numeracy credits, but all applicants will be tested for literacy and numeracy competency at the time of interview.

-Once enrolled, during the first weeks of your programme you will be required to sit further, more rigorous literacy and numeracy tests and an ICT test.
-All students must pass these tests.
-If you fail at the first attempt, support is available and you may resit the tests at any time and as many times as needed.
-Student teachers may not proceed to the second professional experience paper without having passed all competency tests.
+Once enrolled, your literacy and numeracy competency will be assessed during the programme.
+All students must pass these assessments.
+If you fail at the first attempt, support is available and you will be reassessed.
+Student teachers may not proceed to the second professional experience paper without having passed all competency assessments.

 These entry standards and processes ensure that graduating students meet the Education Council of Aotearoa New Zealand registration criteria of “good character” and “fit to be a teacher”.